-Presented to the outstanding graduating senior in hospitality management who maintains a strong GPA while actively participating in campus functions and in the Hospitality Management Association.
+Presented to the outstanding graduating senior in hospitality management who maintains a strong GPA while actively participating in campus functions and in professional organizations.

 Human Services Program Award

 Awarded to the outstanding student in the human services field who demonstrates academic excellence by achieving the highest cumulative GPA for the annual cohort of human services students.